 4. Post frequently

 Posting frequently, such as one or two times per week on set days, is key to your blog’s success.
 Readers will come to expect to see a post from you according to your posting schedule.
+On Healthy, Happy Life, a blog that focuses on making vegan versions of classic comfort foods blogger and author Kathy Patalsky posts every two to three days.
+To post often (even just once a week will do) write in batches and schedule your posts over the course of a month on an online marketing calendar service like Coschedule.

 5. Bring in other voices